natserract/backend-trainee/apps/node-ddd-ca/README.md

 When you need to test a particularly complicated class, setting up all its dependencies can take more time that writing the test itself!
 If you only need to mock a single subdependency, you need to instantiate everything all the way down until the mock is required, and then pass it in there.

-> A lightweight dependency injection container for TypeScript/JavaScript for constructor injection.

-[Tysringe](https://github.com/microsoft/tsyringe) allows you to tag a particular dependency as injectable with a decorator, and then very easily get an instance of it.
+[Tysringe](https://github.com/microsoft/tsyringe) is a lightweight dependency injection container for TypeScript/JavaScript for constructor injection.
+Allows you to tag a particular dependency as injectable with a decorator, and then very easily get an instance of it.

 At its core, [tsyringe](https://github.com/microsoft/tsyringe) provides you a dependency container that keeps track of all your dependencies.
 When you need to create an instance of a class, you can call `resolve` on the the container with an *injection token* and it will return you the right dependency registered under that token.